Zariski-Van Kampen method implementation

 INPUT:

-• bm – a list of braids
+• bm – list of braids

-• degree – integer (default: None); only needed if the braid monodromy is an empty list.
+• degree – integer (default: None); only needed if the braid monodromy is an empty list

 • simplified – boolean (default: True); if set to True the presentation will be simplified (see below)